 - Today, our client received communication from a colleague, confirming his suspicion that [Company 2] are communicating that he has left, which is not the case.

 Please would you be kind enough to disclose all of the minutes from the recent meetings with our client, and copies of all correspondence relating to you informing our client that there are concerns over his performance.
-We have also advised our client of his right to make a Subject Access Request pursuant to 8.7 Data Protection Act 1988.
+We have also advised our client of his right to make a Subject Access Request pursuant to the General Data Protection Regulation 2018.
 Please note, in the event our client exercises his right to this request, you will be a liberty to furnish and provide him with all relevant documentation.

 For the avoidance of doubt, this letter should be treated as our client’s grievance.

 We look forward to hearing from you.

 [Corresponding Without Prejudice Letter below ( sent at the same time)]

 By email: [Email]

 [Employee 1] -v- [Company]